gromnitsky/alt-30-seconds-of-code/c/snippets/str_vector_utils.md

 `list_sort()` returns a new sorted array.

+`list_reverse()` returns a new reversed array.

-The return values of the last 2 functions are malloc'ed & should be freed with regular free(3), NOT with `list_free()`.
+The return values of the last 3 functions are malloc'ed & should be freed with regular free(3), NOT with `list_free()`.

 ```